-Yesterday I spoken about the issues that arose when WooThemes changed the terms of it’s club membership prices.
+Yesterday I spoke about the issues that arose when WooThemes changed the terms of it’s club membership prices.
 The upcoming changes in prices are mainly due to the release of their new plugin WooCommerce and the increased level of support that they need to provide for it.

 There is no denying that forking, permitted under the GNU General Public License, has helped WordPress become what it is today.
 Many plugins started their life as a fork of another WordPress project (Even WordPress itself began as a fork from the blogging platform B2 Cafelog).
 This commonly happens when the original developer no longer supports or updates the original plugin or when someone wants to take the project in a completely different direction.